-The trend shown by the performance graph set forth above represents an overall decline in the cumulative Shareholder return for the five year period up to December 31, 2014, with the net result indicating a 65% decrease in return on investment over the five year period.
-In the same period, executive compensation dropped between 2010 and 2013, primarily due to a decrease in the number of NEO and reduced value of equity compensation.
-An increase in 2014 compensation largely reflects an increase in equity compensation.
+The trend shown by the performance graph above indicates a negative cumulative Shareholder return of a little over 13% over a five-year period up to December 31, 2016.
+In the same period, executive compensation dropped between 2012 and 2013, primarily due to a decrease in the number of NEOs and reduced value of equity compensation.
+An increase in 2014 and 2015 in executive compensation largely reflects increases in equity compensation and the addition of a new CFO and a COO.
+Compensation decreased in 2016 due to (1) reduced incentive compensation as 2016's financial results were below expectations and (2) the fact there was no equity compensation granted in the year.